Yves Beaumier: Background

-He was born on December 3, 1942 in Trois-Rivières, Quebec and was an educator.
+Yves Beaumier was born on December 3, 1942, in Trois-Rivières, Quebec and was an educator.

+Beaumier died on October 23, 2023, at the age of 80.

 Member of the legislature

 Beaumier was elected as a Parti Québécois candidate to the provincial legislature in the district of Nicolet in the 1981 election, against Union Nationale incumbent Serge Fontaine.

 Cabinet Member

-He served as Parliamentary Assistant from 1983 to 1985 and was appointed to the Cabinet in 1985, but was defeated by Liberal candidate Maurice Richard in the 1985 election.
+Beaumier served as parliamentary assistant from 1983 to 1985 and was appointed to the Cabinet in 1985, but was defeated by Liberal candidate Maurice Richard in the 1985 election.

 Political comeback

-He ran for a seat in the district of Champlain in the 1989, 1994 and 1998 elections and was successful on his two last attempts.
+Beaumier ran for a seat in the district of Champlain in the 1989, 1994 and 1998 elections and was successful on his two last attempts.
 He did not run for re-election in the 2003 election.